 Trust your gut feeling

 Developing your intuition is similar to developing a new skill set.
-It improves with repeated use and stretching beyond your current capabilities.
+Your inner knowing improves with repeated use.
+As a result, you stretch beyond your current capabilities.
 Similar to anything new, it’s uncomfortable at first.

 Start to observe the things around you.
 Next, pay attention to your hunches and gut feelings.
 They deserve your attention.
 Then notice when your instincts point you in a slightly different direction than you expected.
 Consider them your internal guidance system.